http4k/http4k/DISTRIBUTION.md

 **Last updated: 9 August 2026**

-This document explains how http4k is distributed, what is changing on 1 October 2026, and what you may want to do about it.
+This document explains how http4k is distributed, what is changing, and what you may want to do about it.
 It is kept current as the situation develops.

 ## Summary